 © William Bonilla

-At more than 19 million acres, the Arctic National Wildlife Refuge is the largest land-based unit of the National Wildlife Refuge System .
+At more than 19 million acres, the Arctic National Wildlife Refuge is the crown jewel of the National Wildlife Refuge System .
 It is also one of the last intact landscapes in America, and home to 37 species of land mammals, eight marine mammals, 42 fish species and more than 200 migratory bird species.
 Established in 1960 to protect its extraordinary wildlife, wilderness and recreational qualities, the Arctic Refuge is a place where natural processes remain mostly uninfluenced by humans.

-But for all its unique beauty, the Arctic Refuge is under assault.
+But for all its unique beauty and importance for wildlife, the Arctic Refuge is under assault.
 The oil industry and its political allies continue to launch attacks to open this national treasure to destructive oil drilling, while climate change threatens to disrupt its habitats faster than wildlife can adapt.
 Defenders of Wildlife is committed to protecting the Arctic Refuge and the wildlife that calls this remarkable place home.